ros2/ros2_documentation/source/Installation/Foxy/OSX-Development-Setup.rst

 ADLINK OpenSplice
 ^^^^^^^^^^^^^^^^^

-ROS 2 Eloquent Elusor supports OpenSplice 6.9.
+ROS 2 Foxy Fitzroy supports OpenSplice 6.9.

 To install OpenSplice, download the latest supported release from https://github.com/ADLINK-IST/opensplice/releases and unpack it.